rebelsky/csc207c/pages/syllabus.md

 Can I copy a colleague's code I find on the Interweb (e.g., on GitHub)?

 > No. Please do not copy code written by another student for a Grinnell course.

+Can I use GitHub Copilot or other AI programming assistant?

+> No (with a few exceptions).
+See the next section for more details.

 ### AI programming assistants